Lathes·

 When you're new to woodturning, you're enthusiastic and keen to get started.
 Yet, it can be daunting to come face-to-face with a full-sized lathe.
 Here are a few tips for first-time woodturners.

-The Wen 3420 offers some easy-to-use, intuitive features which means you’ll be working independently in no time at all.
-In particular, you’ll find that it’s straightforward to adjust the lathe settings with a quick-release lever.
+The Wen 3420 offers genuinely intuitive controls which means you'll be working independently in no time at all.
+In particular, you'll find that it's straightforward to adjust the lathe settings with a quick-release lever.

 Changing the accessories can be done quickly with a wrench and a knockout rod.